etan18/Obsidian-Notes/Cognitive Science/nervous system.md

 >[!tip] Somatosensory Cortex
 >The somatosensory cortex is a region in the parietal lobe responsible for interpreting sensory inputs received from the **peripheral nervous system**.
 It is organized topographically, meaning we can localize which areas of the cortex process signals from specific parts of the body.
 This mapping is known as the **homunculus**.
 >![[Cognitive Science/img/somatosensory.png|500]]

+#### brain-machine interfaces
+BMI Systems are used to decode neural signals in patients with focal (hemiplegia), degenerative (ALS), or traumatic (amputation, SCI) conditions in order to control prosthetic limbs or remote devices.

+We organize the output from many cells in a vector representation to describe neural activity.
+From these representations, we learn to predict the resulting movement.
+- **Population vector**: population of $n$ (usually 30-80) randomly selected cells in the primary motor cortex provides a sufficient prediction of dimensions of movements, such as direction or force output ([[neural computation]])
+From these representations, we must train a **decoder** to convert to real, predicted movements.
+- Initialize decoder weights randomly
+- Choose a control signal (e.g. single cell recording near motor cortex)
+	- Non-invasive signals (e.g. EEG) are lower-resolution
+	- Invasive methods (e.g. Neuralink) increase data acquisition and feedback simulation for closed-loop systems
+- Use control signal to learn the weights over time Current work in BMI trie